Things to Do in St. Joseph MO:

 Noyes Sports Complex

-This 23-acre complex features 12 lighted tennis courts, 16 horseshoe courts, football fields and more.
+This 23-acre complex features 12 lighted tennis courts, 16 horseshoe courts and football fields.
 The latest addition is a state-of-the-art aquatic park.

 There are many opportunities for exploring the great outdoors in St. Joseph, including the Lewis and Clark State Park, Pigeon Hill State Wildlife Area, Bluffwoods Conservation Area, French Bottoms River Access and Mark Youngdahl Urban Conservation Area.

 The arts are well appreciated in St. Joseph, and with so many venues, there’s something for everyone to enjoy.
-Options include the Saint Joseph Symphony, Saint Joseph Performing Arts Association, Robidoux Landing Playhouse, Robidoux Resident Theatre, Allied Arts Council of St. Joseph and Missouri Theatre.
+Options include the Saint Joseph Symphony, Saint Joseph Performing Arts Association, Robidoux Resident Theatre, Allied Arts Council of St. Joseph and Missouri Theatre.

 Phil Welch Stadium